yantisj/minigraphdb/README.md

 be the most efficient storage method, but for the purposes of this program, it should suffice.

-### Custom Exceptions

-Currently, all exceptions are generic.
-Specific Exceptions should be added for cases such as NoNodeFound or NoRelationshipFound.

-### Proper Test Suite

-MiniGraphDB could include py-tests to unit tests as well as larger tests on the database overall, but this would require installing modules outside of the standard libraries.

 ### Undirected Traversals

 It should be easy to reverse the graph traversal direction as well as add